alber06/business-service/README.md

 - `test/helpers` folder contains the server and validation helpers.
 - `test/routes` folder contains cors and locale headers helpers.
 - `test` folder contains the actual Mocha specs.

+# Docker

+To run all the app, just run `make docker-compose-up` in the root folder `\`.
+You will need to have installed the [docker-machine](https://docs.docker.com/machine/install-machine/) in order to run the app inside of it.
+You can access the app in your browser in `192.168.99.100:9009`.